2023 World Baseball Classic

-The 2023 World Baseball Classic (WBC), an international professional baseball tournament, is the fifth iteration of the World Baseball Classic.
-It began on March 8 and will run until March 21.
-The United States is the defending champion.
+The 2023 World Baseball Classic (WBC) was an international professional baseball tournament, and the fifth iteration of the World Baseball Classic.
+It began on March 8, 2023, and ran until March 21.

-It was originally scheduled to take place in 2021, four years after the previous event, but was canceled in May 2020 as a result of the COVID-19 pandemic.
-It was later announced that qualifications for the Classic would start in September 2022, as agreed by Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA).
-The tournament is being expanded from 16 to 20 national teams, with all teams that participated in the 2017 edition automatically qualifying, plus four additional spots.
+It was originally scheduled to take place in 2021, four years after the previous tournament, but was canceled in May 2020 due to the COVID-19 pandemic.
+It was later announced that qualifications for the Classic would start in September 2022, as agreed by World Baseball Classic Inc. (WBCI) The tournament expanded from 16 to 20 national teams, with all teams that participated in the 2017 edition automatically qualifying, plus four additional spots.
+Unlike in 2009, 2013, and 2017, the U.S. lineup included some distinguished players and attracted significant attention for the tournament.

+Japan won their record-extending third title after defeating defending champions United States 3–2 in the championship game, becoming the second team since the Dominican Republic in the 2013 World Baseball Classic to win the WBC with an undefeated record.
+Shohei Ohtani was named the World Baseball Classic Most Valuable Player.

 Teams

 Qualification

 In January 2020, the WBC announced that the 16 national teams which participated at the 2017 World Baseball Classic would automatically qualify for the 2023 tournament.

 A qualifying tournament was scheduled for March 2020 in Tucson, Arizona, United States, to determine the last four teams.
 Twelve teams were split into two pools, and the top two teams in each pool would qualify.
 On March 12, 2020, Major League Baseball announced that the qualifying tournaments were being postponed due to the COVID-19 pandemic.
-The qualification tournament ended up postponing to September 16–21, 2022, for the Africa/Europe qualifiers and September 30–October 5, 2022, for the Americas/Asia/Oceania qualifiers.
+The qualification tournament ended up postponing to September 16–21, 2022, for the Africa/Europe qualifiers and September 30 – October 5, 2022, for the Americas/Asia/Oceania qualifiers.

 The Czech Republic, Great Britain, and Nicaragua made their first appearance in the World Baseball Classic, while Panama returned after having missed out on two World Baseball Classic appearances.
 This was the third consecutive time that South Africa, the only African team, did not qualify for the World Baseball Classic, and the second consecutive time that both Brazil and Spain did not qualify.
 With Panama qualified for the World Baseball Classic for the first time since 2009, South Africa now has the longest active WBC appearance drought at 14 years, having not qualified since 2009.

 Draw

-The pool draw was announced by Major League Baseball on July 7, 2022.
-Organizers prioritized placement in separate pools the four nations which reached the semifinals of the 2017 WBC (Japan, the Netherlands, Puerto Rico, and the United States) and the three hosts (Japan, the United States, and Taiwan).
+The pool draw was announced by World Baseball Classic Inc. (WBCI) on July 7, 2022.
+Organizers prioritized placement in separate pools of the four nations which reached the semifinals of the 2017 WBC (Japan, the Netherlands, Puerto Rico, and the United States) and the three hosts (Japan, the United States, and Taiwan).
 Remaining pool assignments were made based on WBSC World Rankings, competitive balance, and commercial and geographic interest.

 Note: Numbers in parentheses indicate positions in the WBSC World Rankings at the time of the draw.

 Venues

-Four stadiums are being used during the main tournament.
+Four stadiums were used during the main tournament.